microsoft/msticpy/docs/source/data_acquisition/SentinelTI.rst

 Optionally you can also provide the following details:

-- confidence: A score between 0-100 of the confidence in the indicator, defualt is 0
+- confidence: A score between 0-100 of the confidence in the indicator, default is 0
 - description: An description of the indicator
 - labels: A list of string object labels to associate with the indicator
 - kill_chain_phases: A list of string objects relating to the kill chain phase